EMBRYOPSIDA Pirani & Prado

 Bacterial/Fungal Associations.
 Monocots are practically never ectomycorrhizal, but mycoheterotrophy is disproportionally common here.
 This may be because there is no secondary thickening, a thick cortex, no primary root, etc. (Imhof 2010).

 Vegetative Variation.
 The tunica-corpus construction in the stem apex of monocots is similar to that in other angiosperms, although a 1-layered tunica, as is found in maize, is somewhat more common here (Stewart & Dermen 1979; Jouannic 2011 and references).
-However, monocot stem development is complex (Geeta 2016), and a primary thickening meristem is close to ubiquitous, but there is no vascular cambium, see e.g. Esau (1943), Rudall (1991a, a summary), de Menezes et al. (2005) and Pizzolato (2009); this primary thickening meristem is quite variable in details of its origin and the tissues to which it gives rise.
-Endodermal initials in at least some cases produce radially-arranged cortical cells centrifugally, while derivatives of the pericycle (itself the very outside of the phloic tissue - see Esau 1943) initially produce vascular system embedded in ground tissue centripetally (de Menezes et al. 2011; Cury et al. 2012); this area "remains active throughout the life of the plant" (Cury et al. 2017: p.
+However, monocot stem development is complex (Geeta 2016).
+A primary thickening meristem is close to ubiquitous, but there is no vascular cambium, see e.g. Esau (1943), Rudall (1991a, a summary), de Menezes et al. (2005) and Pizzolato (2009); this primary thickening meristem is quite variable in details of its origin and the tissues to which it gives rise.
+Endodermal initials in at least some cases produce radially-arranged cortical cells centrifugally, while derivatives of the pericycle (itself the very outside of the phloic tissue - see Esau 1943) initially produce a vascular system of separate bundles embedded in ground tissue that develops centripetally (de Menezes et al. 2011; Cury et al. 2012); this area "remains active throughout the life of the plant" (Cury et al. 2017: p.
 42).
 Although de Menezes et al. (2011) suggested that there was no distinct primary thickening meristem in monocots, some of the argument here seems to be more a matter of definition than anything else.
-Cambial tissue in the stem, which gives rise to monocot-type secondary thickening, as in a number of Asparagales (Rudall 1995b for a summary), may represent a continuation of the activity of the primary thickening meristem (Carlquist 2012a) or whatever this tissue is.
-(Vascular bundles in a number of monocots may have a sort of cambial layer, but its products never amount to much - Arber 1919.)
+Cambial tissue in the stem, which gives rise to monocot-type secondary thickening, as in a number of Asparagales (Rudall 1995b for a summary), but it is being described in a number of groups, for example, Cyperaceae (Rodrigues & Estelita 2009), may represent a continuation of the activity of the primary thickening meristem (Carlquist 2012a) or whatever this tissue is.
+(There may be a sort of cambial layer in the vascular bundles in a number of monocots, but its products never amount to much - Arber 1919.)
 The stem may thicken in other ways, as in some palms where ground tissues in both stem and root remains undifferentiated for some time, with limited mitosis and/or cell expansion and/or formation of schizogenous lacunae occurring and the trunk markedly thickening and lengthening - sustained primary growth (Waterhouse & Quinn 1978, see also Arecaceae).

 The tunica layer can proliferate at the leaf margin as can be seen in some variegated leaves (Zonneveld 2007).
 One commonly thinks of the leaves of monocots as having broad, sheathing bases and elongated leaf blades with parallel venation that are about the same width, but this is perhaps because of the ubiquity of grasses (for the sheathing base of Zea, see Johnston et al. 2014a) and the fact that many commonly-cultivated bulbs have such leaves.
+Thus Doyle (1973) noted that the monocot leaf could be characterised by more or less parallel veins of two or more size classes that successively fused towards the apex and the presence of cross veins, and anatomical features like elongated epidermal cells and more or less tetracytic stomata can be added.
 In fact monocots show great variation in their basic leaf construction (e.g. Kaplan 1973), and seedlings, e.g. of Restionaceae, may have all sorts of leaf morphologies (e.g. Linder & Caddick 2001).
 The relation between the blade of a monocot leaf and that of a broad-leaved angiosperm is of considerable interest.
 Leaves in general are often considered to be made up of a apical hyperphyll and basal hypophyll (e.g. ).
 In broad-leaved angiosperms the hyperphyll gives rise to the blade which has a marginal meristem (blastozone) and develops in an acropetal fashion - that is, the veins are first formed at the base of the blade.
 The hypophyll, on the other hand, gives rise to the petiole, a rather late-developing part of the leaf, leaf base, and stipules.
 In broad-leaved angiosperms like Arabidopsis development at the base of the blade, the junction of the hyperphyll and hypophyll, proceeds in two directions; cells are cut off both distally towards the apex and proximally towards the base (Ichihashi et al. 2011).
 In many monocots, most of the leaf is thought to be developed from the hypophyll alone and maturation of the blade proceeds basipetally as cell files are cut off from a transverse basal plate.
 Thus tissues in the apex of the blade of grass or palm leaf emerging from the sheath are mature while cells at the base are actively dividing and elongating.
 There is often a "Vorläuferspitze", a usually small abaxial unifacial conical or cylindrical protrusion at the apex of the mature monocot leaf; this may represent the entire hyperphyll (e.g. Knoll 1948; Troll 1955; Bharathan 1996).
 In such leaves it is thought that the blade develops from the equivalent of the broad-leaved angiosperm leaf base; Croxdale (2000) mentions some broad-leaved angiosperms in which the polarity of growth is the same as that in monocots.
 In leaves in general, localization of PIN-FORMED1 auxin transport proteins is associated with provascular strand development, whether at the marginal meristem or the sheathing leaf base (Johnston et al. 2014a).
 Early literature: Roth 1949, 1952.

 Terete, unifacial blades with stomata all over the surface are scattered in monocots.
 These may result from the elaboration of the unifacial Vorläuferspitze (e.g. Arber 1925; Troll 1955; Troll & Meyer 1955; Kaplan 1973, 1975: comparison with Oxypolis, Acacia; Townsley & Sinha 2012).
 Monocots sometimes have laterally flattened and isobifacial leaves that are edge on to the stem, and they look like a bifacial dorsiventral blade that has folded and become connate adaxially.
 Kaplan (1970a: Acorus) suggested that such leaves were the adaxial elaboration of a midrib/costal region, and Rudall and Buzgo (2002) that they originated from an intermediate zone between hyperphyll and hypophyll (see also Yin & Tsukaya 2019).
 However, developmentally both isobifacial and terete unifacial leaves represent the genetic abaxialization of the leaf, the genes normally expressed abaxially being the only genes expressed, at least at the leaf surface (Yamaguchi & Tsukaya 2010; Nakayama et al. 2013); comparison with the various leaf morphologies of C3 and C4 chenopods may be of some interest here.
 Yamaguchi et al. (2010) show how in Juncus isobifacial leaves differed from terete leaves by the activity of the DL gene that elsewhere in monocots is involved in midrib development.
 In Maundia (Alismatales-Maundiaceae) the bundles on the abaxial side of the leaf are inverted, but the large central bundles and the adaxial bundles are normally oriented (Platonova et al. 2016).